'Star Trek: Discovery' debut pushed further into the future

 At the Morgan Stanley Technology, Media & Telecom Conference on Monday, CBS CEO Les Moonves told investors the latest Star Trek entry will debut "sometime late summer, early fall," according to Deadline.
 (Disclosure: CBS is CNET's parent company.)

+In a January statement, CBS said it would remain flexible on debut dates.

-"This is an ambitious project; we will be flexible on a launch date if it's best for the show," CBS said in a statement in January.
+"This is an ambitious project; we will be flexible on a launch date if it's best for the show," it said.
 "We've said from the beginning it's more important to do this right than to do it fast."

 "Discovery" just started production in late January.
 Fans may have to wait to watch the series, but there's plenty of casting news to keep them busy in the meantime.
 So far, we know the show will involve a couple of different Federation starships, the popular Klingon aliens and a setting that takes place prior to the original series' five-year mission.